BeniaminC/Open-ELO/README.md

     - Absolute Value
 - Best game
 - Team skill adjuster (adjusts the skill of each player according to an activation function, i.e., scale higher skilled players higher).

+> **Note: the team balancer `team_balancer.py` utilizes combinations of all possible team combinations.
+This is because it contains auxillary methods to find the intersection of numerous constraints.
+Therefore, it is not recommended to use the balancer if the team sizes are large.
+You must develop a more efficient heuristic.**

 ![alt text](images/balancer_diagram.png)